JavisF21/nyc-salary-compensation-analysis/README.md

 ---

 ## Business Problem

-How can NYC agencies use salary data to identify highly paid roles, compare compensation across departments, and prioritize recruiting efforts?
+How can NYC agencies use salary and hiring data to identify competitive compensation, understand hiring demand, and prioritize recruiting efforts?

 ---